-Red Rock Behavioral Health Hospital, a stand-alone facility managed and staffed by Montevista Hospital, is committed to providing quality treatment and psychiatric care to Senior health within our community.
+The Red Rock Facility has been integrated into the Montevista facility and is a separate wing of the hospital, specializing in geriatric issues.
+It is committed to providing quality treatment and psychiatric care to senior citizens within our community.
 Our goal is to maintain and improve the quality of life for each patient as well as enhance the patient’s self-respect and dignity.
 The hospital is licensed by the state of Nevada and is Joint Commission Accredited.

 Red Rock Behavioral Hospital (RELOCATED TO MONTEVISTA HOSPITAL 7/26/2016)